autowarefoundation/autoware.universe/planning/autoware_remaining_distance_time_calculator/README.md

 ### Activation and Timing

 - The calculations are activated once we have a route planned for a mission in Autoware
-- The calculations are trigged timely based on the `update_rate` parameter
+- The calculations are triggered timely based on the `update_rate` parameter

 ### Module Parameters